We're tackling global warming with science-based targets

 To that end, our annual Springboard work experience programme, which gives disadvantaged students in the UK and US an opportunity to develop valuable skills, focuses on the UN SDGs.
 The aim is to nurture students’ team-working and leadership skills while showing them they have the ingenuity to solve some of the world’s toughest sustainability challenges.

 We also run our annual Raspberry Pi Competition to promote STEM education by challenging schoolchildren to invent systems that could benefit society.
-In 2020, we challenged teams to design the sustainable city of the future, inspiring them to consider how they can help create a more sustainable world.
+In recent years, we've challenged teams to design the sustainable city of the future, inspiring them to consider how they can help create a more sustainable world.

 Building a sustainable future

 Our commitment to helping limit global warming to 1.5°C through science-based targets will ensure we’re doing everything we can to leave behind a world in which our children can thrive.
 At the same time, it will unlock growth opportunities, for our clients as well as our firm.
 With these global ambitions, we’re on track to deliver sustainable impact at scale.